rajannpatel/ubuntupbx/README.md

 > - This cloud-init.yaml template installs open source software dependencies of FreePBX (including Asterisk) from official Ubuntu LTS repositories.
 All packages installed from official Ubuntu repositories get security patches for 12 years when an Ubuntu Pro token is specified.
 > - Ubuntu Pro is available for free for personal use or commercial evaluation purposes, on up to 5 Ubuntu installations.

-2. Install **j2cli** to process the Jinja and create a valid YAML file
+2. Install **j2cli** and process the Jinja tags to create a valid YAML file

         sudo apt update
         sudo apt install j2cli